Bernoulli numbers, Umbral Calculus, Volkenborn integrals

 The justification for this comes from the fact that we use the map B^k \to B_k everywhere and do some linear manipulations.
 We can prove many identities for the Bernoulli numbers and polynomials using this map from polynomials in the formal variables B to Bernoulli numbers.

-This notational sleight-of-hand can be placed on a rigorous footing by considering the map as a linear functional.
+Linear Functional: This notational sleight-of-hand can be placed on a rigorous footing by considering the map as a linear functional.
 Let us define a linear operator, \mathbf{L}, that acts on polynomials in a formal variable B and maps them to numbers by the rule \mathbf{L}(B^k) = B_k.
-For example, \mathbf{L}((B+x)^n) = B_n(x)
+For example, \mathbf{L}((B+x)^n) = B_n(x).

 While the linear functional approach provides an algebraic justification, a deeper perspective comes from the world of p-adic analysis.
 The abstract operator \mathbf{L} can be given a concrete analytic meaning as an integral over the p-adic integers, \mathbb{Z}_p.
 This is the Volkenborn integral.